tepletonteam/tepleton/docs/stdlib.md

 ## Example Apps

-See the [Cosmos Academy](https://github.com/tepleton/tepleton-academy) for example applications.
+See the [tepleton Academy](https://github.com/tepleton/tepleton-academy) for example applications.